A peek at Genius Brands International Inc. (GNUS): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 4.56 million shares valued at $6.29 million.
 The investor’s holdings represent 1.53% of the GNUS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 3.5 million shares valued at $4.83 million to account for 1.17% of the shares outstanding.
 The other top investors are Susquehanna International Group, LLP which holds 2.56 million shares representing 0.86% and valued at over $3.54 million, while Geode Capital Management, LLC holds 0.61% of the shares totaling 1.81 million with a market value of $2.5 million.

-Genius Brands International Inc. (NASDAQ: GNUS) is 52.90% higher on its value in year-to-date trading and has touched a low of $0.05 and a high of $11.73 in the current 52-week trading range.
+Genius Brands International Inc. (NASDAQ: GNUS) is 68.84% higher on its value in year-to-date trading and has touched a low of $0.20 and a high of $11.73 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The GNUS stock was last observed hovering at around $2.13 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $4.50 for the next 12 months.
-It is also 53.11% off the consensus price target high of $4.50 offered by 1 analysts, but current levels are 53.11% higher than the price target low of $4.50 for the same period.
+The GNUS stock was last observed hovering at around $2.21 in the last trading session, with the day’s gains setting it 0.12% off its average median price target of $4.50 for the next 12 months.
+It is also 48.22% off the consensus price target high of $4.50 offered by 1 analysts, but current levels are 48.22% higher than the price target low of $4.50 for the same period.

 Genius Brands International Inc. (GNUS) Analyst Forecasts